The Ultimate Guide to Excalibur Dehydrator Times: Fruits, Vegetables, and Jerky

 Vegetables: Nutrient-Packed Preserves

 Dehydrating vegetables is a great way to preserve your garden’s harvest or take advantage of farmer’s market deals.
-Here’s what you need to know about dehydrating vegetables in your Excalibur dehydrator:
+The Excalibur dehydrator is also ideal for drying herbs and dry herbs, helping to preserve their flavor and nutrients.
+Here’s what you need to know about dehydrating vegetables in your Excalibur dehydrator, including the best vegetables for dehydration:

 Drying Times and Temperatures

-Vegetables typically take 3-6 hours to dry, depending on the type and thickness of the vegetable.
-Like fruits, the recommended temperature range for drying vegetables is 135-155°F.
+Vegetables typically take 3–14 hours to dry, depending on the type and thickness of the vegetable.
+The recommended temperature for most vegetables is 135°F. Tomatoes and onions are best dried at 145°F (63°C) for optimal results.
+Herbs can be dehydrated at 95°F–105°F for 1–4 hours, with more time needed for thicker herbs.

 Preparation Tips